Small Business Insurance

 A general liability insurance policy protects your business against common business risks, such as customer’s bodily injury, damage to a customer’s property, copyright infringement, and advertising injury.

-Most general liability policies also include product liability coverage, or you can add this coverage as an added endorsement to your general liability policy.
+Most general liability policies also include product liability coverage, or you can add this protection as an added endorsement to your general liability insurance.

 A general liability insurance policy would cover the following situations: